From the iconic to the downright terrifying, we take a look at cool railway bridges from around the world.

 Forth Railway Bridge, Scotland

 The Forth Railway Bridge in Scotland connects Edinburgh with Fife over the Firth of Forth (try saying that with a mouthful).
-Built with 3.5million tonnes of metal, including ten times the amount of steel used to build the Eiffel Tower, it's an iconic part of the Edinburgh horizon.
+Built with over 3.5 billion kg of metal, including ten times the amount of steel used to build the Eiffel Tower, it's an iconic part of the Edinburgh horizon.
 Unlike the road bridge beneath it, this beautiful bridge has stood proud since 1890, and should do for many more years.

 Veresk Bridge, Iran